lcdb/lcdb-wf/docs/getting-started.rst

 2. Configure
 ------------

-This is where most of the effort is, and the first time you set up a project it will take some time to understand the configuration system.
+This step takes the most effort and the first time you set up a project it will take some time to understand the configuration system.

 - see :ref:`multiple-experiments` for advice on how to handle multiple experiments that are intended to be analyzed together